-Formal applications for IUPAP sponsorship are due June 1 of the calendar year before the conference.
+Formal applications for IUPAP sponsorship (which includes a small financial contribution for major conferences) are due June 1 of the calendar year before the conference.
 The form is online:

 Final decision on IUPAP sponsorship is made by the IUPAP Executive Council meeting in the Fall of the year before the conference.

-Following C11 provisional approval, conference organizers will be requested to give status reports at the annual C11 meetings leading up to the conference and a final report following at the meeting following the conference.
-ICHEP and Lepton Photon organizers will be asked to present a short report at the C11 meeting that is co-located at the conference and a final review at the following C11 meeting.
+Following C11 provisional approval, conference organizers will be requested to give status reports at the annual C11 meetings leading up to the conference and a final report at the meeting following the conference.
+For example, ICHEP and Lepton Photon organizers will be asked to present a short report at the C11 meeting that is co-located at the conference and a final review at the following C11 meeting.
+C11 expects to have an opportunity to comment on the composition of the International Organizing Committee and can assist in finding members to enhance regional and gender diversity.
 Final reports should include a short summary of the scientific highlights, attendance figures by gender, region and nationality, and a summary financial report.